ets-labs/python-dependency-injector/docs/providers/index.rst

 Providers
 =========

 Providers are strategies of accessing objects.
-They describe how particular objects are provided.
+They define how particular objects are provided.

 Base providers class is - :py:class:`dependency_injector.providers.Provider`